-Since 2014, our group which is based at the Research Unit of Biodiversity (UMIB, Asturias, NW Spain https://www.unioviedo.es/UMIB/en/) has been studying brown bears in the Cantabrian Mountains.
+Since 2014, our group, which is based at the National Museum of Natural Sciences (MNCN-CSIC, Dept. of Evolutionary Ecology, Madrid https://www.mncn.csic.es/en/investigacion/evolutionary-ecology) and the Research Institute of Biodiversity (IMIB, Asturias https://www.unioviedo.es/UMIB/en/), has been studying brown bears in the Cantabrian Mountains.
 Our mission is to conduct scientifically-based research that provides insights into brown bear ecology, behaviour, conservation and management.
 From an applied perspective, our purpose is to help ensure brown bear long-term conservation in the Cantabrian Mountains (our main study area) and, thus, help manage the challenge of sharing this human-modified landscape with bears.

 We are broadly interested in: